luigilatorre/India-Startup-Funding-Salary-Analysis/README.md

 - Cities with the highest average ratings for software professionals
 - The relationship between average salaries and total funding received in different cities

-All calculations and analyses were performed in the file [startup-funding-analysis-notebook.py](/notebooks/startup-funding-analysis-notebook.py).